anjani321213/M1_ManagementProject_DepartmentStoreManagement/5_Report/README.md

     ->This application is for Ordering and billing of Departmental store<hr>

+ High Level Requriments:

 ->This project help in fast billing and Reduces time.<br>
 ->To Collect and maintain the data of customers for purchased goods.<br>

+Low Level Requirments:

+->Displays the goods that are ordered by the customers and invoice the bill.<br>
+->Displays all the good details present in the store.<br>